Hello! It’s been a long time…

 [Time Out] The conversion of the Grade II listed Granary Building, by architect Paul Williams, has been handled with great integrity.
 The brick façade is unimpeded, while the back of the building gives way to a glass and concrete modernist construction.
 Inside, it’s the epitome of warehouse chic with painted brick and high, pipelined wooden ceilings.
 In Caravan’s expansive dining room, office workers and art school hipsters sit side-by-side at pine and metal tables, arranged canteen-style in long lines.

 Caravan King’s Cross is only a few months old and is already very popular.
 We waited for about half an hour at the brew bar, where only the lucky ones get a stool (yes, that was me)! ;) We waited, sipping a good Flat White and taking photos of the interiors.

 Caravan roast their own coffee and the big roasting machines occupy the space at the back of the cafè.
 Bags of coffee beans and ground coffee can be purchased at the bar.

 As you may expect, the coffee here is really good and taken very seriously.

 After some time we got a table and ordered some food.
 I tried the Caravan Fry: eggs, mushrooms, tomato compote and bacon with grain toast.

-My friend Serena, of Into the F World tried the Raclette and Spinach French toast with bacon and watercress (though it was served with rocket) while my husband Sandy went for the vegetarian option: Jalapeno corn bread with fried eggs, black beans and tomatillo (not pictured).
+My friend Serena tried the Raclette and Spinach French toast with bacon and watercress (though it was served with rocket) while my husband Sandy went for the vegetarian option: Jalapeno corn bread with fried eggs, black beans and tomatillo (not pictured).